 Sam Fuller was never vague about where he stood on the issues of the day.
 Pickup on South Street’s Thelma Ritter tells a cop, “I just don’t like commies.”
 That sentiment is amplified by Fuller’s wild Vietnam movie China Gate, where black mercenary soldier Nat King Cole has traveled halfway around the world just to get the chance to kill commies.
 Going far beyond either of those film in its geopolitical insanity, Hell and High Water is pure fiction, a loopy Atomic commando saga.
 Sam Fuller was on a roll at 20th Fox, and his boss Darryl Zanuck picked him to move up to CinemaScope and color with this ocean-going epic.
 Richard Widmark returns for his second Sam Fuller potboiler, joined by the ill-fated Bella Darvi, who made her debut in The Egyptian under the promise that she was going to co-star with Marlon Brando.
 Darvi made only one more American picture before heading back to France.

 In science fiction movies, 1954 was the year in which movie soldiers and scientists formed a truce to fight technological monsters, with politicians taking a back seat.
 Newspapers were questioning the loyalty of atom scientists reluctant to help Uncle Sam build bigger and better bombs.
 The fictional confederation of atom scientists in Hell and High Water hates commies so much that they do an end-run around international politics, funding a secret pro-active mission to find out what the Chinese are doing on a tiny island in the North Pacific.
 Frenchman Professor Montel (Victor Francen) must go into hiding to lead the expedition; the world press assumes that he has defected behind the Iron Curtain.
 Ex- Navy sub commander Adam Jones (Richard Widmark) is hired as a mercenary, to outfit and sail a war-surplus Japanese submarine (?) provided by scientist-activist Hakada Fujimori (Richard Loo).
-The rowdy handpicked crew (Cameron Mitchell, Gene Evans, David Wayne) at first objects to having a woman on board, but sexy Denise Gerard (Bella Darvi) an atomic energy expert in her own right and has helpful multilingual skills.
+The rowdy handpicked crew (Cameron Mitchell, Gene Evans, David Wayne) at first objects to having a woman on board, but sexy Denise Gerard (Bella Darvi) is an atomic energy expert in her own right and has helpful multilingual skills.
 The refitted ship defeats a Chinese submarine and searches one Chinese-held neutral island, finding nothing.
 At a second island Adam and Denise narrowly escape capture but get a glimpse at an American B-29 outfitted with a nuclear bomb.
-A captured Red Major reveals an inscrutably fiendish plot: The commies plan to nuke Manchuria or North Korea, blame it on America and ignite World War Three!
+A captured Red Major reveals an inscrutably fiendish plot: the commies plan to nuke Manchuria or North Korea, blame it on America and ignite World War Three!

 In his autobiography Sam Fuller described Hell and High Water as “a sea picture where we never went to sea.”
 Studio executives looking for budget pix to keep sound stages busy could always fall back on a submarine movie.
 The basic requirements are one fancy sub interior set for the actors, and a lot of toy boat noodling by the prop wranglers in the miniature tank.
 Hell uses a standard sub mock-up set probably welded together in WW2, backed with a lot of special effects.